-Himalayas consists of various ranges.
+The Himalayas consist of various ranges.
 Students of geography divide them into three major ranges.
-The lowest range is the one that is present in Kumaon region.
-For many others, Himalayas is synonymous with snow covered peaks of the other two ranges in the north.
-On a clear day, these snow covered peaks can be viewed from our cottages itself.
+The lowest range is the one that is present in the Kumaon region.
+For many others, Himalayas is synonymous with snow-covered peaks of the other two ranges in the north.
+On a clear day, these snow-covered peaks can be viewed from our cottages itself.

 The locals know how to identify the various peaks.
 One of the elderly villagers from the nearby Natadol village takes pride in being able to name at least twenty different peaks just by looking at the photographs of those as they can be seen from this region.

 The Trishul and Nanda-Devi are the easiest to spot and identify.
 Discuss with the locals and learn to identify the peaks.
 With ease, you’ll also know the Nandakot, Gauri Parvat Panchacholi, Annapurna and many others.

 Every peak has a religious linking to it.
 The Himalayas are, after all, revered as the adobe of the Gods.
 The elders from the region will be more than happy to tell the mythologies and religious stories about each of these peaks.
 If you are lucky, you might even hear some interesting folklores.
 Just remember to say yes to their extra sweet tea with milk when offered.

 Do check out some more panoramas here – An article from Maini’s Mind (link opens in a new tab)